h4pp7/AdventOfCode2021_clojure/README.md

 We decrement the result, mod it with 9 and increment it again to get the roll-over from 9 to 1.

 Part 2 runs in 4 seconds :)

+### Day 16
+We get a bit stream represented in hexademimal.
+It contains packets of variable length and type.

+Is this a job for a finite state machine?
+What would be the transitions?

+Solved part 1 with a FSM (not sure it actually qualifies as such) with mutual recursive functions.
+Took me a bit long to realize that the stop condition is when the rest of the bit-stream is less than the minimal length of a packet.

+I'm not sure I can keep this basic structure for part 2.
+How do I sum/multiply/get the min/max etc with this approach?
+Since packages can be nested, I think